List of Tools Needed for Modern Blacksmithing & Workshops (Beginner & Premium Tools)

 Many blacksmiths wear aprons to protect themselves.
 Blacksmithing aprons are typically made of leather and cover a large portion of the body to prevent serious burns and damage to clothing.
 Some aprons have very practical features, such as pockets for holding blacksmithing tools, which can come in very handy when working with multiple tools on a specific project.

-- SUPERIOR PROTECTION: Heat & Flame-Resistant heavy duty split cowhide leather welding apron.
+- SUPERIOR PROTECTION: Heat & Spark-Resistant heavy duty split cowhide leather welding apron.
 Extra...

 - MORE DURABLE: Made of thick split cowhide for durability.
 And it is wear & flame-resistant for...